ibm-cloud-docs/solution-tutorials/vmwaas-solution-tutorial.md

 The next step is to create an IP set.
 This IP set is used as part of configuration of the firewall rules and is required.
 Unlike other firewalls IBM Cloud for VMware Solutions – single tenant uses static groups and IP sets to configure firewalls.

 To create an IP set:
-o	From the previous step, click on IP Sets.
+* From the previous step, click on IP Sets.

-o	Click on new to create a new IP set.
+* Click on new to create a new IP set.

-o	In the new IP set window, select a name and the IP range for this IP set.
+* In the new IP set window, select a name and the IP range for this IP set.
 In the example test-ip-set is used as the name and 192.168.100.0/24 (same as the network created in step one) is used.
 Click add to add the IP set then click Save to complete the window.
 The new IP set will be added.

 Stay on this screen and proceed to the next step.